Humerus: Head

-The head (caput humeri), is nearly hemispherical in form.
+The head (caput humeri) is nearly hemispherical in form.
 It is directed upward, medialward, and a little backward, and articulates with the glenoid cavity of the scapula to form the glenohumeral joint (shoulder joint).
 The circumference of its articular surface is slightly constricted and is termed the anatomical neck, in contradistinction to a constriction below the tubercles called the surgical neck which is frequently the seat of fracture.
 Fracture of the anatomical neck rarely occurs.

 The diameter of the humeral head is generally larger in men than in women.

 Anatomical neck

 The anatomical neck (collum anatomicum) is obliquely directed, forming an obtuse angle with the body.
-It is best marked in the lower half of its circumference; in the upper half it is represented by a narrow groove separating the head from the tubercles.
+It is most prominent in the lower half of its circumference, while in the upper half, it is represented by a narrow groove separating the head from the tubercles.
 The line separating the head from the rest of the upper end is called the anatomical neck.
-It affords attachment to the articular capsule of the shoulder-joint, and is perforated by numerous vascular foramina.
+It affords attachment to the articular capsule of the shoulder-joint, and is perforated by numerous vascular foramens.
 Fracture of the anatomical neck rarely occurs.

 The anatomical neck of the humerus is an indentation distal to the head of the humerus on which the articular capsule attaches.